cynthiatreger/az-routing-guide-ep5-nva-routing-2-0/README.md

 In return, the On-Prem traffic destined to the Spokes (destination Spoke1VM = 10.1.1.4) is encapsulated by the Concentrator NVA, sent to its NIC with the destination being now the FW tunnel endpoint (10.0.0.5) for which there is also direct VNET connectivity.

-VxLAN encapsulation protocol is used below, but the same can be achieved with IPSec or other tunneling technologies*.
+VxLAN encapsulation protocol is used below, but the same can be achieved with IPSec or other tunnelling technologies*.

-* *Make sure to check the potential performance and/or throughput limitation of the selected tunneling technology.*
+* *Make sure to check the potential performance and/or throughput limitation of the selected tunnelling technology.*

 <img width="1100" alt="image" src="https://user-images.githubusercontent.com/110976272/217193644-25942e56-1a0e-44c6-a59f-1a0f04da7d92.png">